-- Books – babies, children, teenagers, adults, text books, comics, references such as gardening, cooking, self-help, DIY, language, travel, dictionaries, bibles (buy no preaching books or anti-religion books please).
-We also can take any books that are just relevant to English people and that are too, too old or damaged.
+- Books – babies, children, teenagers, adults, text books, comics, references such as gardening, cooking, self-help, DIY, language, travel, dictionaries, bibles (but no preaching books or anti-religion books please).
+We also cannot take any books that are relevant to just English people (e.g. biographies, English landscape) and that are too old or damaged.

 - Toys – any kind.
 The more the better.
 If you have some baby toys and ride along toys those would be really handy.

-- Jigsaws – for any ages, but the smaller once the better.
+- Jigsaws – for any ages, but the younger ones the better.

-- Blocks, brigs, legos and any other building type activity (no electrics please)
+- Blocks, bricks, legos and any other building type activity (no electrics please)